 Read More

 Patient restraints are measures used to limit the activity or control the behaviour of a person or a portion of their body.
-Types of restraints are: Environmental – the control of a person’s mobility by restricting the available geographic area.
-Mechanical /Physical – the use of any technique, device or mechanism to limit the movement of…
+More specifically, according to the Patient Restraints Minimization Act of Ontario, “restrain means, with respect to a person, to place the person under control by the minimal use of such force, mechanical means…

 Read More